knshen/Firewall-Emulator/README.md

 **tcpdump -w example.pcap**, and run **sh autoVisit.sh** in another terminal.
 You can configure your own URLs in autoVisit.sh

 ## How to run firewall emulator
 **make clean**
 **make**
-**./firewall p1 p2 p3**, where p1 is the dump file name, like "dump.pcap"; p2 is the max number of allowed TCP connections; p3 is the filtered dump file name, like "filter.pcap".
+**./firewall p1 p2 p3**,
+where p1 is the dump file name, like "dump.pcap"; p2 is the max number of allowed TCP connections; p3 is the filtered dump file name, like "filter.pcap".
 For example, ./firewall dump.pcap 10 filter.pcap

+To read a pcap file, you can use **tcpdump -r filename.pcap**